airvzxf/sniparinject/README.md

 SniPar Inject is the abbreviation of these three word: Sniffer, Parser and Inject.
-Intercept and read the network packets to find information about the game, but it could be useful for any network sniffer.
-This version is specifically for [PyPi][pypi].
+Intercept and read the network packets to find information about the game, but it could be useful for any network sniffer purpose.
+The injection is coming soon.

 This project is work in progress.
 Reefer to the [To-Do's][todo] list to check what is done and what is coming.

 ## PyPi

+For more information go tho the [package's page in PyPi][pypi].

 Install the package.